lilactown/helix/docs/creating-elements.md

 ($ my-component {:a 1 :b 2 & extra-props})
 ;; => #js {:type my-component :props #js {:a 1 :b 3}}
 ```

+You can use either the symbol `&` or the keyword `:&`, as some tools like
+Cursive, joker, etc. use static analysis to find unimported symbols, which
+`&` looks like.
+Try and be consistent with which you use, especiallly on a
+team!

 ## helix.dom